 This story, the Christmas story, is hope for all who are suffering- not just those in Newtown.
 In this story, we are reminded that, though there was no room in the inn, there is plenty of room in the stable for our laughter as well as our tears, our pain as well as our joy, lamentation alongside exultation.
 Our sorrows are not silenced on Christmas day, but find solidarity in the cries of the newborn infant.
 This is the story people need to hear.

 About Calvin Sodestrom

 This author hasn't written their bio yet.

 Calvin Sodestrom has contributed 38 entries to our website, so far.
 View entries by Calvin Sodestrom.

 search the site

-America Bible christian culture Christianity christmas church community culture Death discipleship Easter ecclesiology eschatology ethics evangelism faith family freedom God gospel Grace Harry Potter Hermeneutics History Homosexuality Jesus joy LGBT love marriage movies Music New Testament Old Testament Paul philosophy politics prayer Scripture sex sin suffering theology Two kingdoms worship
+America Bible christian culture Christianity christmas church community culture Death discipleship Easter ecclesiology eschatology ethics evangelism faith family freedom God gospel Harry Potter Hermeneutics History Homosexuality Jesus joy LGBT love marriage movies Music New Testament Old Testament Paul philosophy politics prayer Scripture sex sin spiritual formation suffering theology Two kingdoms worship

 allen e Bergin on Mormon Theologies of Grace: Our New Article on the Evangelical-Mormon Interfaith Dialogue A most interesting and educational analysis.
 You made me ...

 Sarah Funnell on Why You Should Study The Gift Hey, Logan!
 It was good to meet you in Utah ...